MoserMichael/pythoncourse/README.md

 I actually dislike python as a language for introducing programming, it has a very confusing syntax, at least I think that the it is confusing to a learner for the following reasons:

 1. The indentation business is quite confusing for a start, then some lines must end with a : symbol, followed by an increase in indentation; then watch out when indentation decreases, that means you get out of the block; that one is a too subtle cue for my liking.
-2. The whole object thing - objects are already a hard thing to grasp, then why do you need to call member functions as self.foo(), and why do they have self as first argument?
+2. The whole object thing - objects are already a hard thing to grasp, then why do we need the self argument in member functions?
 3. The standard library is sometimes not very consistent - like ```del map[key]``` - why no parenthesis around the arguments for del?

 On the other hand python wins as a scripting language because it has a lot of libraries available, and it has descent tooling, as it is the most used scripting language.
-Well, many things in the land of programming are far from ideal - take UNIX for example ('everything is a file', except for sockets; 'everything is a text file', except when it has a syntax; the unix permission thing...).
+Well, many things in the land of programming are far from ideal; Many arbitrary rules have their exceptions, take UNIX for example ('everything is a file', except for sockets; 'everything is a text file', except when it has a syntax; the unix permission thing...).
 On the other hand: sort of everything in programming is a kind of trade off, it's the land of trade offs.